Drugs to Control American Foulbrood

-For decades, the only FDA-approved drug to control American foulbrood was the antibiotic oxytetracycline.4 But in October 2005, FDA approved a second antibiotic, tylosin tartrate, to control the disease.
-Due in large part to the work of NRSP-7,5 there are now three tylosin tartrate products approved for honey bees:
+For decades, oxytetracyline was the only FDA-approved antibiotic to control American foulbrood.5 In October 2005, FDA approved a second antibiotic, tylosin tartrate, to control the disease.
+Due in large part to the work of the USDA's bee research laboratories6 and NRSP-77 program, there are now three tylosin tartrate products approved for honey bees:

-- PHARMASIN Soluble, also called TYLOVET Soluble, sponsored by Huvepharma AD (ANADA7 200-473); and
+- PHARMASIN Soluble, now called TYLOVET Soluble, sponsored by Huvepharma AD (ANADA9 200-473); and

 - TYLOMED-WS Soluble Powder, sponsored by Cross Vetpharm Group Ltd. (ANADA 200-455).

-Both PHARMASIN Soluble and TYLOMED-WS Soluble Powder are generic copies of TYLAN Soluble.
+Both TYLOVET Soluble and TYLOMED-WS Soluble Powder are generic copies of TYLAN Soluble.

 The most recent antibiotic to be added to the beekeeper’s arsenal against American foulbrood is lincomycin hydrochloride.
-In March 2012, FDA approved LINCOMIX Soluble Powder, sponsored by Pharmacia and Upjohn Co., a Division of Pfizer, Inc. (NADA 111-636).
-Studies to support the drug’s approval were done by the Bee Research Laboratory, part of USDA’s Agricultural Research Service, in Beltsville, Md., in cooperation with NRSP-7.
-Based on the results of these studies, FDA concluded that LINCOMIX Soluble Powder is safe and effective to control American foulbrood in honey bees when used according to the label.
+In March 2012, FDA approved LINCOMIX Soluble Powder, sponsored by Zoetis Inc.10 (NADA 111-636).
+Studies to support the drug’s approval were done by two of USDA's bee research laboratories - one in Maryland and one in Texas - in cooperation with the NRSP-7 program.

 Honey bees are indispensable to U.S. agriculture, yet their future and the future of the dependent agricultural economies are perilous.
-The apiculture industry continues to battle the accelerating rate of decline in the health and number of honey bee colonies.
-With the recent FDA approval of LINCOMIX Soluble Powder to control American foulbrood, the battle has hopefully become a little easier.
+The apiculture industry continues to battle multiple threats to the health and number of honey bee colonies.
+With several FDA-approved products available to control American foulbrood, beekeepers will hopefully lose fewer bees to this disease.

-CBI8 Ministry of Foreign Affairs of the Netherlands.
-Promising EU export markets for vegetable oils, fats and waxes for cosmetics .
+CBI (Centre for the Promotion of Imports from developing countries) Ministry of Foreign Affairs of the Netherlands.
+Promising EU export markets for vegetable oils, fats and waxes for cosmetics.
 June 2011.